pranitmhaske/ecommerce-data-platform-glue/documentation/06_silver_to_gold_deep_dive.md

 The Silver → Gold Glue job is the core business logic layer of the pipeline.
 It converts cleaned and normalized Silver data into analytics-grade dimensional models, fact tables, and business marts consumed by BI tools and downstream systems.

-This layer mirrors how real-world production data warehouses are designed and operated.

 ---

 ## 6.1 Purpose of the Silver → Gold Job